 The slick set-up is (naturally) going down a storm over on Reddit.
 If you hit play on the video demo below (or click here to watch it on Imgur) you will soon see why:

 The developer behind Material Shell is Github user PapyElGringo and he describes his custom creation as a “Material Tiling shell replacement for Gnome-shell” that aims “…to simplify and accelerate daily workflow and productivity”.

 Like I said: the lovechild of GNOME Shell and i3.

 Try Material Shell Yourself

-The really good news about this particularly slick set-up is that you don’t just have to sit there drooling at it: you can download and try it out for yourself!
+What’s really great about this particularly slick set-up is that you don’t have to sit there drooling at it: you can download and install Material Shell to try it out for yourself!

-Admittedly things aren’t yet one-click easy yet, but getting this up and running on your own desktop is not super difficult either, so long as you’re running GNOME 3.32.
+Admittedly things aren’t yet one-click easy yet, but getting this up and running on your own desktop is not super difficult either, so long as you’re running GNOME 3.34 or above.